Yinigma/EnemySkinRegistry/Assets/EnemySkinRegistry/Metadata/README.md

 ![The distribution menu added with the new moon configuration](https://github.com/Yinigma/EnemySkinRegistry/blob/main/Images/MenuAddedMoon.PNG?raw=true)

+Any default configurations modders have included with their mod will appear in the dropdown menus just above the "Save Config" section of the GUI.
+Select "Moon" or "Skin" from the first dropdown and your desired mod in the second dropdown, then click the "Reapply" button to apply it to the working configuration.

 Finally, hit the "Save Config" button to save any changes.
 Changes are immediately applied to skin selection rates and will affect any enemies that spawn after.
 Changes will not affect enemies that have already spawned except in the case of deactivating skins.

+If you want to store your configuration as a profile for quickly loading later, hit the "Store as Profile" button.
+Profiles can be loaded using the same dropdowns as the default skin and default moon configs.

+### Other Options in Lethal Config

+- Allow Sync - When this setting is toggled on, clients can opt in to syncing with your profile when you're the host of a game

+- Attempt Sync - When this setting is toggled on, if you're playing a game as a client, you will attempt to sync your profile with the host

+- Indoor/Outdoor - Toggles the indoor and outdoor tabs in the skin configuration menu

+- Log Level - The verbosity of the skin registry's logger - for troubleshooting purposes

 ## For Developers

 ### Getting this mod as a dependency